 If you successfully obtain workers’ comp or disability benefits by making false statements and acting fraudulently, and your employer and/or the SSA discovers it, your benefits will be terminated.
 In addition to that, your employer and/or the SSA may pursue criminal charges for fraud against you.
 And that is terrible news.

-“When filling out a workers’ comp claim and applying for social security benefits, you will notice that you, as a claimant, will be required to state that all the information you provide is true and correct to the best of your knowledge under penalty of perjury,” says our experienced workers compensation lawyer in Los Angeles.
+“When filling out a workers’ comp claim and applying for social security benefits, you will notice that you, as a claimant, will be required to state that all the information you provide is true and correct to the best of your knowledge under penalty of perjury,” says our workers comp defense attorney in Los Angeles.

 By making a false statement, which you know is untrue and false, you risk being found guilty of a crime.
 Lying about the existence or severity of your workplace injury can, and will, get you in trouble with the law.